merbanan/rtl_433/README.md

 Compiling rtl_433 requires [rtl-sdr](http://sdr.osmocom.org/trac/wiki/rtl-sdr) to be installed.

-Depending on your system, you may also need to install the following libraries:
+Depending on your system, you may also need to install the following libraries.

+Debian:

     sudo apt-get install libtool libusb-1.0.0-dev librtlsdr-dev rtl-sdr

+Centos/Fedora/RHEL (for Centos/RHEL with enabled EPEL):

+    sudo dnf install libtool libusb-devel rtl-sdr-devel rtl-sdr

 Installation using cmake: